-Join us as we share fun crafts and activities, fascinating Fraser facts, and virtual tours of some of our exhibits at the Centre!
+Join us as we share fun crafts, activities, and fascinating Fraser facts!

 Scroll down the page to find all our activities.
 We’re so excited to connect with you!